-An island adds value to your kitchen and your home as well as improving the function and liveliness of your kitchen.
+An island adds value to your kitchen and home and improves the function and liveliness of your kitchen.
 It can be as simple as an extra counter right where you need one, or it can take on the heaviest work in the kitchen with an island-mounted range and prep sink.

 The island can become the heart of a kitchen.
 It’s a place to cook together, where guests can hang out without feeling like they’re in the way.